Our staff's commitment to you

 Todd Kale Funeral Director kalefuneralhome@gmail.com

-Todd, the son of Denis and Sandra Kale, is the fifth generation of Kale’s in funeral service.
-Todd graduated from Simpson College in Indianola, Iowa and also the Cincinnati College of Mortuary Science in Cincinnati, Ohio.
-He became a licensed Funeral Director in 1989 while working for Hamilton's Funeral Home in Des Moines, Iowa.
-Todd joined the Kale Funeral Home in 1992 to carry on the five generations of “Family Serving Families”.
+Todd Kale, son of Denis and Sandra Kale, is the fifth generation of the Kale family in funeral service.
+He graduated from Simpson College in Indianola, Iowa, and Cincinnati College of Mortuary Science in Cincinnati, Ohio, becoming a licensed Funeral Director in 1989 while working for Hamilton’s Funeral Home in Des Moines.
+Todd joined Kale Funeral Home in 1992 to continue the family tradition of “Family Serving Families.”

 photo